tobyhodges/fair-research-software/episodes/01-introduction.md

 ---
-title: "Introduction to FAIR research"
+title: "Introduction to software for FAIR research"
 teaching: 45
 exercises: 15
 ---